The equilibrium points and stability of grid-connected synchronverters: Modelling the grid-connected synchronverter

 In this section we construct the basic fifth order model of the synchronverter, following the terminology and notation of \cite{Natarajan2018,Natarajan2017,Zhong2011}.
 Note that the paper \cite{Natarajan2017} has proposed five modifications to the synchronverter algorithm from \cite{Zhong2011}, to improve its stability and performance.
 Of these, we adopt here only the two most important ones: a substantial increase of the effective size of the filter inductors, by using virtual inductors, and the improved anti-windup field current controller.

 Our analysis is based on a simplified model of a synchronverter, given in Fig.~\ref{fig:block}.
-This model is simplified because it does not take into account the various low-pass filters that are included to reduce high frequency noise, and it also ignores most of the saturation blocks included in the algorithm (see \cite{Natarajan2017, Blau2018}) (however, the saturating integrator contained in the field current controller is considered).
-First we recover the fourth order model from \cite{Natarajan2017} (where the field current $i_f$ was assumed to be a parameter).
+This model is simplified because it does not take into account the various low-pass filters that are included to reduce high frequency noise, and it also ignores most of the saturation blocks included in the algorithm (see \cite{Natarajan2017,Blau2018}) (however, the saturating integrator contained in the field current controller is considered).
+We also ignore start-up procedures and various protections.
+Including these features would result in a high-order model that is practically impossible to analyze rigorously.
+Moreover, ignoring the aforementioned features does not significantly alter the steady-state behaviour of the system, making our stability analysis relevant also for higher order models.

+We proceed as follows: first we recover the fourth order model from \cite{Natarajan2017} (where the field current $i_f$ was assumed to be a parameter).
 Then, we extend this model by including $i_f$ as a state variable, obtaining a fifth order model.

 We denote by $\theta_g$ the grid angle and by $\o_g$ the grid frequency, so that $\o_g=\dot\theta_g$.
 The frequency $\o_g$ is usually close to $\o_n=100\pi$\m rad/sec.
 We denote by $\theta$ the synchronverter virtual rotor angle, and by $\o$ its angular velocity, so that $\o=\dot\theta$.
 The difference $\delta= \theta-\theta_g$ is called the {\em power angle}.
 The notation $\widetilde\cos\m\theta$ and $\widetilde\sin\m\theta$ is defined by Then the grid voltage vector is where $V$ is a positive constant or a slowly changing signal (this is the rms value of the line voltage).